oriser/Bolt/README.md

 * Automatic monitoring of participants' ordered items and sending how much each participant has to pay, including delivery rate
 * It will try to automatically match the Wolt user to a Slack user and tag the relevant user.
 In case no matching Slack user is found, an admin can add a custom user with `/add-user` command
 * Per-order debts reminders
+* Send delivery progress emoji art, as well as a "get ready" message when the delivery is approaching

 ## Installation
 To install, you need an endpoint running Bolt server and a Slack app.